carpentries-incubator/ML_with_AWS_SageMaker/learners/setup.md

 3. **Titanic Dataset** – Download the required CSV files in advance.
 4. **Workshop Repository** – Fork the provided GitHub repository for use in AWS.
 5. **Visit Glossary** — Find and briefly review the workshop glossary
+6. **(Optional) AWS Skill Builder** — For a broader overview of AWS, visit the [Getting Started with the AWS Cloud Essentials](AWS Skill Builder — Getting Started with the AWS Cloud Essentials) course

 Details on each step are outlined below.